 In short, no. Cannabis is not legal in South Carolina.

-Marijuana in South Carolina is a Schedule 1 controlled substance on the same list as heroin and cocaine.
+Marijuana in South Carolina is a Schedule 1 controlled substance.
 This means that you will incur severe penalties will incur if you are caught possessing, selling, or cultivating cannabis in South Carolina.
 Here are a few of the laws and penalties surrounding marijuana in South Carolina: